Bob the Drag Queen: Music, podcasts and web series

 In 2016, shortly after winning Drag Race, Bob released the single "Purse First" featuring DJ Mitch Ferrino.
 He also appeared in the music video for MC Frontalot's "Mornings Come and Go".
 In 2017, he collaborated with Alaska Thunderfuck on the single "Yet Another Dig", contributed to the compilation album Christmas Queens 3, and collaborated with Shangela for a Christmas theme song, "Deck a Ho".
 On March 15, 2018, Bob debuted the podcast Sibling Rivalry with his drag sister Monét X Change as co-host and produced by DJ Mitch Ferrino.
 On April 2, 2018, a video version of the podcast was uploaded to YouTube.

 In July 2023, Bob appeared on the Dungeons & Dragons themed show Dungeons and Drag Queens, which was also the 18th season of the actual play anthology series Dimension 20 on Dropout.
 In 2025, she reprised her role in the second season of Dungeons and Drag Queens.
 She's also had guest appearances on other Dropout shows such as Dirty Laundry and Monét’s Slumber Party.

+In January 2026, he cohosted The Traitors Official Podcast with Boston Rob to recap weekly episodes of the Emmy-winning Peacock reality competition.

 Theatre and tours

 Bob played the role of Belize in Berkeley Rep's production of Angels in America from April to July 2018.
 In March 2020, Bob performed alongside fellow drag race alumni BeBe Zahara Benet, The Vixen, Monique Heart, Peppermint, and Shea Couleé in the Nubia tour, a live drag show featuring and produced by Black drag queens.
-In 2022 Bob embarked on the co-headlining Sibling Rivalry Live! tour with Monét X Change.
+In 2022, Bob embarked on the co-headlining Sibling Rivalry Live! tour with Monét X Change.
 During the Celebration Tour, Madonna's twelfth world tour in 2023–2024, Bob served as an emcee, appearing during different moments of the show interacting with the singer.

+In January 2026, Bob made their Broadway debut in Moulin Rouge!
+The Musical, which will run for 8 weeks at the Al Hirschfeld Theatre.
+He walked on stage purse first, which alludes to his new production company, Purse First.
+He announced his This Is Wild comedy special, which released on Hulu in January.